 Pumpkin protein has a complete amino acid profile, and tastes better than the others: it is also rich in minerals namely zinc, and is high in l-arginine (which is great for the male libido).

-It is very alkaline-forming and high in tryptophan and vitamin E. Out of the single powders this one is the clear winner in terms of taste, texture and amino acid profile, but unfortunately, more expensive than the others.
+It is very alkaline-forming and high in tryptophan, vitamin E and omega 3 fatty acids.
+Out of the single powders this one is the clear winner in terms of taste, texture and amino acid profile, but unfortunately, more expensive than the others.

 4. HEMP PROTEIN

 Hemp protein powder has a great amino acid profile, but is another one that can be more expensive than some of the others depending on the type you purchase, its purity, and whether it is organic.
 It is also high in omega 3 fatty acids, which are vital for those in training to help fight inflammation of the muscles and fasten recovery times.
 Hard training also burns up the bodies omega 3’s, therefore higher amounts are required in general.